-All coordinators are responsible for completing an annual Professional Growth Plan (PGP), which describes professional learning goals, evidence of professional development activity completion, and evidence of applying learning to school contexts.
-The PGP is reflective of coordinator essential practice 4.
-Lead with Integrity, Indicator 4.1: Demonstrate Personal and Professional Responsibility.
+All coordinators are responsible for completing an annual Professional Growth Plan (PGP), which describes professional learning goals, evidence of completion of professional learning activities, and how learning is applied in district and/or school contexts.

 The goal of the PGP is to advance a coordinator's leadership practice.
 The PGP process is designed to foster reflection, collaboration, and accountability.
-The process is similar to the Principal Professional Growth Plan in that a coordinator develops goals based on previous evaluation data and reflection, identifies and completes professional learning activities, applies the learning to current practice, and reflects on knowledge and skills learned and their impact on essential practices.
+The process is the same as the professional growth plan process for principals and assistant principals.
+Each coordinator develops goals based on previous evaluation data, teacher and student performance and personal reflection using the Coordinator Framework.
+He or she identifies and completes professional learning activities to improve or grow in areas identified related to practices and indicators on the Coordinator Framework, applies the learning to current practice in district and/or school contexts, and reflects on knowledge and skills learned and their impact on the coordinator's practice, teacher practice, and/or student instruction.